alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 *Stolen Fate*.
 A high-level continuation of our PF2e experience. *Stolen Fate* is a 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.

 ## Pallid Suns — continue the CWN mission
-We already started a campaign chasing down the mystery of the magical weed.
-Cities Without Number is has a flexible classless character system, and a huge GM toolkit for running sprawling cyber-dystopias.
-With a bit of home-brew, it comes close to Shadowrun (FYI I added a lot to build out the magic system).
+We already started a small campaign chasing down the mystery of the magical weed.
+Cities Without Number is a great option to play Shadowrun with lighter rules.
+I wrote a bit of home-brew a lot to build out the magic system.
 Orks, Uzis, and Manabolts!

 ## Shadowdark
 A mash-up of 5E, old-school D&D, and DCC, stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
 Two options for adventures: